Pep Boys Announces Scott Collette as New Chief Executive Officer

 Feb 09, 2023, 13:00 ET

 PHILADELPHIA, Pa., Feb.
-9, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Pep Boys, a leading U.S. automotive service provider, announced the appointment of Scott Collette as Chief Executive Officer, who has assumed day-to-day leadership of the company.
+9, 2023 /PRNewswire/ -- Pep Boys, a leading U.S. automotive service provider, announced the appointment of Scott Collette as Chief Executive Officer, who has assumed day-to-day leadership of the company.
 Collette, a C-suite retail veteran, joins Pep Boys from Menards where he worked since 1986, the last thirteen years in the Chief Operating Officer (COO) position.

 As COO at Menards, Collette served as a leading force in building profit, expanding the business footprint, and driving continued sales growth throughout his tenure.
 Collette will prioritize retention and recruitment efforts while bringing a keen focus on talent development and workplace culture to Pep Boys.